 Use chili peppers for spicing up food and work amazingly well in almost all kinds of recipes.

 You are in for a treat when deciding to grow the Chile plant.
-Not only do homegrown chillies thriving in your garden provide a culinary delight; their wonderful colors will brighten up your outdoor space as well!
+Not only do homegrown chilies thriving in your garden provide a culinary delight; their wonderful colors will brighten up your outdoor space as well!

 Bushy chile plants differ by variety and species and range for small to medium-sized, growing from just a bare 18 inches to towering 6 feet tall.

 Most chile peppers grow as annuals, although they are actually perennials and only thrive for a limited time in warm climates.

 The Chile pepper plants sport dark, shiny, medium-sized green leaves.
 The fruits start off in a shade of green, but ripen in an explosion of wild colors of:

 - Fiery red

 The way the chilis hang might remind you of candles, as they stand up or hang down.
 If you want something differently ornamental, choose a chile plant variety with mottled or freckled fruit.

 How To Grow Chile Peppers Plant From Seed